devtonysoft/blog/_posts/2017-07-17-First-Firebase-App.md

 you do not want to host and setup a MySQL or any other database for it you can choose firebase.

-For more information about how to integrate your application with Firebase :
+For more information about how to integrate your application with Firebase visit
 <a href="https://firebase.google.com/" target="_blank">Google Firebase</a>